-Rotterdam/Delft, June 13, 2022 - Over the past five years Droogbak, an iconic 19th century building next to Amsterdam Central Station, has been transformed into an office space for the 21st century.
+Rotterdam/Amsterdam, 13 June 2022—Over the past five years Droogbak, an iconic nineteenth-century building next to Amsterdam Central Station, has been transformed into an office space for the twenty-first century.
 KCAP was commissioned by Allianz Real Estate, together with consulting engineers ABT, and was responsible for the spatial transformation of the listed building; Fokkema & Partners drew on this in their interior design for law firm Clifford Chance.
 Focal point was to create a future-proof monument that enables a new way of working.

 The neo-Renaissance Droogbak building was designed in 1884 as headquarters for the Hollandse IJzeren Spoorweg Maatschappij (Dutch Iron Railway Company).
 Over time, the building has had several users, and already underwent an extensive restoration twenty years ago.
 The current transformation aims to respectfully adapt the building to meet the needs of the contemporary work environment; not only through physical interventions - for example by modernizing the internal climate and acoustics - but above all by enabling a new way of working, in which informal encounters and social interaction take center stage.
 The transformation is characterized by delicate but impactful interventions; original elements have been preserved and made visible wherever possible, while spatial and visual connections within the building have been improved and expanded.